Salzburg Itinerary 2 days – Visit Salzburg in 2 days

 - Munich to Salzburg drive is only 1.50 hours and is worth the day trip.

 - Trains operate 7 days a week.
-Booking at-least 1 day in advance is advisable.
-Trains depart from Marienplatz in Munich and arrives at Salzburg Central station (Salzburg Hauptbahnhof).
-From the central station, it is a 15 minute walk to the Old town or a 9 minute transit ride.
+Booking at least 1 day in advance is advisable.
+Trains depart from Marienplatz in Munich and arrive at Salzburg Central station (Salzburg Hauptbahnhof).
+From the central station, it is a 15-minute walk to the Old town or a 9-minute transit ride.

 - Ideas for Munich and Salzburg Itinerary – 3-5 days in Munich and 1-2 days in Salzburg.

 - Munich to Salzburg day trip is ideal and can be comfortably done, instead of the Vienna.
-Distance being the obvious reason.
+The distance being the obvious reason.
 After concluding our itinerary in Salzburg, we actually drove to Munich late in the evening.
 So it is completely doable.

 - Trip from Prague to Vienna to Salzburg

-- Average train ride takes 7 hours 27 minutes.
-Quickest train ride get you to Salzburg in 6 hours and 23 minutes.
-Trains depart from Praha hlavni nadr and arrive at Salzburg central station. (services are without change of trains.
-If you are okay with change of trains, consider changing trains at Linz – you will save 40 minutes in travel time to Salzburg)
+- The average train ride takes 7 hours 27 minutes.
+The quickest train ride gets you to Salzburg in 6 hours and 23 minutes.
+Trains depart from Praha hlavni nadr and arrive at Salzburg central station. (services are without a change of trains.
+If you are okay with the change of trains, consider changing trains at Linz – you will save 40 minutes in travel time to Salzburg)